-The papers for, and Minutes of, all Joint Board meetings are made available for public scrutiny and all meetings of the Board are open to the public.
+The papers for, and Minutes of, all Joint Board meetings are made available for public scrutiny and all meetings of the Board are open, or available electronically, to the public.

-The 'Customer Satisfaction' and 'Customer Comments and Complaints' Procedures allow users of services to contribute and provide direct stakeholder input to the management planning process.
+The 'Customer Satisfaction' and 'Customer Complaints Handling' Procedures allow users of services to contribute and provide direct stakeholder input to the management planning process.
+The latter is a Model Procedure which was developed by local government complaints handling experts working closely with the Scottish Public Services Ombudsman (SPSO).